braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/android/push_max.md

 Push Max amplifies Android push notifications by tracking failed push notifications and resending the push when the user is more likely to receive it.

-Some Android devices manufactured by Chinese Original Equipment Manufacturers (OEMs), such as Xiaomi, OPPO, and Vivo, employ a very aggressive battery optimization scheme to extend battery life.
+Some Android devices manufactured by Chinese Original Equipment Manufacturers (OEMs), such as Xiaomi, OPPO, and Vivo, employ a robust battery optimization scheme to extend battery life.
 This behavior may have the unintended consequence of shutting down background app processing, which reduces the deliverability of push notifications on these devices if the app is not in the foreground.
-This problem is most prevalent in the Asia-Pacific (APAC) markets.
+This circumstance occurs most often in the Asia-Pacific (APAC) markets.

 ## Availability